EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL compose message_2 as follows:

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using the curve indicated by ECDH-Curve_U.
-Format an ephemeral public key as a COSE_Key as specified in {{cose_key}}.
 Let X_V be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.
-Party V MUST be able to retrieve the protocol state using the connection identifier C_V and other information such as the 5-tuple.
+Party V MUST be able to retrieve the protocol state using the connection identifier C_V and optionally other information such as the 5-tuple.
 The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_V SHALL be different from the concurrently used identifiers of that protocol.
-C_U can be set to null if there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2.
+To reduce message overhead, party V can set the message field C_U in message_2 to null (still storing the actual value of C_U) if there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2.

 *  Select HKDF_V, AEAD_V, SIG_V, and SIG_U as the first supported algorithms in HKDFs_U, AEADs_U, SIGs_V, and SIGs_U.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_V, the private authentication key of Party V, and the following parameters.
-The unprotected header MAY contain parameters (e.g. alg).
+The unprotected header MAY contain parameters (e.g. 'alg').

    * protected = { xyz : ID_CRED_V }